akhilsharma7509/SQL-portfolio-project/README.md

 Customers Who Used a Promo Code Only for Their First Order

+Find the Most Popular Cuisine in Each Month.

 🛠 Technologies Used

 SQL (Common Table Expressions, Window Functions, Aggregations, Joins, Filters)